-Childwall Woods and Fields Butterfly Hunt 2020
+Butterflies of Childwall Woods and Fields

-If you are a regular walker through the woods you will have noticed the Speckled Wood Butterflies basking in the spring sunlight, and most probably you will have encountered a Peacock or a Comma Butterfly on your walks down to the fields.
-They are prominent at this time of year.
+In the wooded areas along the paths, you may notice the Speckled Wood Butterflies basking in the sunlight, and most probably you will have encountered a Peacock or a Comma Butterfly on your walks through the fields.
+They are regular visitors to our site.

 A word about butterflies.

 Everyone loves butterflies, especially children.
 Butterflies are magical little insects that brighten up our walks and put a smile on our face as we wonder at their intricate patterns and the bright colours of their delicate wings.